Ph.D. in Leadership Program Overview

-A student may transfer up to 6 credit hrs. of doctoral level coursework.
-Transferability of hours will be determined by the director of the program and the dean or associate dean of the concentration in consultation with the University Registrar.
-Students may not transfer research courses into the program due to the nature of the embedded dissertation process.
+A student can transfer up to 12 credit hrs.
+Transferability of hours will be determined by the Dean of the program in consultation with the University Registrar.
+Research courses will not transfer for Business.

 Ph.D. in Leadership Minimum GPA: 3.0 Cumulative GPA

 Students must develop new knowledge and add to existing knowledge through the dissertation.
-Students will form a dissertation committee, submit a dissertation proposal, and receive IRB approval before initiating dissertation research.
-The dissertation handbook outlining the expectations for the quality of the dissertation, and the requirements for each chapter and formatting.
+Students will form a dissertation committee, submit a dissertation proposal, and received IRB approval before initiating dissertation research.
+There is a dissertation handbook outlining the expectations for the quality of the dissertation, and the requirements for each chapter and formatting.
 There will be an oral defense of the dissertation.

-The Business Leadership dissertation format must be in compliance with the most recent version of The Publication Manual of the American Psychological Association (APA), The Christian Ministry Leadership dissertation format must be in compliance with the latest version of Turabian.
-All dissertations must be formatted for publication with ProQuest Dissertation Publishing.
+The Business Leadership dissertation format must be in compliance with the Publication Manual of the American Psychological Association (APA), Seventh Edition, 2019 and also with ProQuest Dissertation Publishing.
+The Christian Ministry Leadership dissertation format must be in compliance with the latest version of Turabian.

-- Dissertation Supervisors are assigned after the completion of two LEAD core courses and LEAD 733.
-At the completion of LEAD 836 the Nomination of Dissertation Committee form should be signed by all prospective committee members and submitted to the Director of the PhD in Leadership Program for final approval in either the College of Business or the Clamp Divinity School.
+- At the completion of LEAD 836 the Nomination of Dissertation Committee form should be signed by all prospective committee members and submitted to the Director of the PhD in Leadership Program for final approval in either the College of Business or the Clamp Divinity School.

 Dissertation Continuous Enrollment (LEAD 839 dissertation course)

 It is recommended that students review the fee structures for continuous enrollment.
-If you are unable to complete your dissertation in two semesters, you may enroll in LEAD 839 to complete your dissertation.
+If you are unable to complete your dissertation in one semester, you may enroll in LEAD 839 to complete your dissertation.